 According to Cisco, there will be more than 3.5 million job opportunities in the information security domain and the unemployment rate will diminish to 0%.

 All these facts point in the same direction - if you have relevant cybersecurity skills, your career prospects are much brighter than any other profession.
 Consequently, cybersecurity specialists need to constantly update their inherent skills and stay updated with the latest threats and recent advancements in the field.
 And for these reasons, we need reliable training resources which could assist both professionals and newcomers to stay informed and develop a better and broader understanding of the cyber threats over time.

-Keeping in mind the vibrant nature of the cybersecurity landscape, we have arranged a list of free and low-cost courses, video content and webinars, cybersecurity ebooks and whitepapers, resourceful blogs, podcasts, and several other important tools.
+Keeping in mind the vibrant nature of the cybersecurity landscape, we have arranged a list of free and low-cost courses, video content and webinars, cybersecurity ebooks and whitepapers, resourceful blogs, online podcasts, and several other important tools.

 These resources aim towards intensifying your existing skills and also imparting new ones.
 Let us catch a glimpse at each one of these resources and understand how they are so beneficial for your career growth:

 Cybrary was founded with a unique motive to provide learning opportunities to people who intend to make a difference in the cybersecurity world.
 This learning platform has a user base of around 2 million users and has something to offer to everyone.

 Basically, Cybrary is an online library for information security domains and offers an extensive range of around 500 free courses.
 The courses are ranked by their difficulty levels and also include well-structured tests and practical assessments.
 You can opt for beginner, intermediate or expert level courses on advanced penetration testing, cryptography, virtualization management, secure coding and much more.

 2. SANS Cyber Aces Online